James Brudenell, 7th Earl of Cardigan: Crimean War

-The extent to which Cardigan was to blame for leading the Light Brigade to attack the wrong objective is unproven since he attacked only after expressing his doubts and receiving a direct order in front of the troops.
-The order had been conveyed to him by Captain Louis Nolan, who died in the charge.
-The order came from his immediate superior Lord Lucan, commander of the Cavalry Division.
+The extent to which Cardigan was to blame for leading the Light Brigade to attack the wrong objective is unproven, since he attacked after receiving a direct order in front of the troops.
+The order, from commander-in-chief Lord Raglan, was received by Lord Lucan, overall commander of the cavalry division, who handed it to Cardigan.
 The two men were barely on speaking terms as Lucan was married to one of Cardigan's sisters and, as Cardigan believed, did not treat her well.
-Both Lucan and Cardigan subsequently blamed Nolan for passing on the order incorrectly.
+Cardigan expressed reservation about the proposed action, but considered that his duty was to comply.
+The order had been conveyed by Captain Louis Nolan, who died in the charge; subsequently, both Lucan and Cardigan blamed Nolan for passing on the order incorrectly.
 Cardigan's first action on his return from the charge was to report the undisciplined behaviour of Captain Nolan (whom he did not know to be dead) in riding ahead of him at the start of the attack.

 A staff officer to army commander Lord Raglan, Colonel the Hon.
 Somerset John Gough Calthorpe, alleged in his book Letters from a Staff Officer in the Crimea that Cardigan had survived only because he had fled the scene before the charge made contact with the enemy.
 In his first edition, Calthorpe allowed that Cardigan's horse may have bolted, but later editions pointedly stated the earl was too fine a horseman for this to be a satisfactory explanation.
 The horse, "Ronald", was of distinctive appearance and easily identified, with both nearside legs white.
 The charger survived the war and returned safely to England.
 After some preliminary legal skirmishing, Cardigan sought an indictment for criminal libel in 1863, but his action failed, although the bench made plain that it was only his competence, and not his courage, that was in doubt.
 They found that he had led his men onto the enemy's guns with "valour ... conspicuously displayed" but thereafter "his conduct as a General was open to criticism".
 This conclusion is shared by historian Alexander Kinglake, who concludes that although Cardigan displayed a "want ... of competence" after the charge, he had lost contact with his men only through his brave persistence in galloping too far ahead of them.